William Marshall (British Army officer, born 1865): Early military career

+In January 1911, he was appointed as an assistant commandant of the School of Instruction for Mounted Infantry at Longmoor, Hampshire.
+He was only there until September when he returned to regimental duty, and then served for two years as second-in-command of the 1st Battalion, Sherwood Foresters before being promoted to the substantive rank of lieutenant colonel in February 1912, when he became the battalion's new commanding officer (CO).
+At the end of the year, Marshall and his battalion were sent to India, "and had then become coast and internal defence troops" in Bombay.

+First World War

+Still in this post upon the outbreak of the First World War in the summer of 1914, Marshall served on the Western Front during 1914–15.
+He was then promoted to the temporary wartime rank of brigadier general in February 1915 and assigned to command the 87th Infantry Brigade-"I am more proud of having commanded this Brigade than of any higher command to which I succeeded during the war", he later described,-of the 29th Division, which he led in the ill-fated expedition to Gallipoli, during which he received a promotion to major-general in June 1915, although he later wrote that, "it did not give me the satisfaction it ought to have done".
+On 25 April that year he was wounded during the "X" Beach landings, having received a slight flesh wound in the leg above the knee.

-A series of divisional commands followed: 42nd, 29th, and 53rd, before he was posted to Salonika with 27th Division, and then with III (Indian) Corps on the Mesopotamian Front.
+A series of divisional commands then followed: 42nd, 29th, and 53rd, before he was posted to Salonika with the 27th Division, and then, promoted to temporary lieutenant general in September 1916, with III (Indian) Corps on the Mesopotamian Front.
 It was while commanding III Corps that Marshall participated in the capture of Kut-al-Amara in February 1917, and in the capture of Baghdad the following month.

-With Sir Frederick Maude's death as Commander-in-Chief from cholera (most probably from contaminated milk), the hugely popular commander was replaced by the careful and meticulous Marshall, appointed by Sir William Robertson at the War Office in London, the latter determined to scale back operations in Mesopotamia.

-It was in this capacity that Marshall accepted the surrender of the Ottoman army at Mosul on 30 October 1918, with the signing of the Armistice of Mudros.
+With Lieutenant General Sir Frederick Maude's death as commander-in-chief from cholera (most probably from contaminated milk), the hugely popular commander was replaced by the careful and meticulous Marshall, appointed by General Sir William Robertson, the chief of the imperial general staff (CIGS) at the War Office in London, the latter determined to scale back operations in Mesopotamia.
+It was in this capacity that Marshall accepted the surrender of the Ottoman army at Mosul on 30 October 1918, with the signing of the armistice of Mudros.

 His decision to seize Ottoman territory around Mosul after the ceasefire is controversial, the Official History makes no mention of this action and is explained in a 2017 article.

+Post-war and final years

-His post-war career took him back to India commanding the Southern Army and remaining there until 1923; he retired the following year.
+His post-war career saw him promoted to substantive lieutenant general in January 1919 and took him back to India, commanding the Southern Army from November 1920 and remaining there until November 1923; he retired the following year.